forgotten-cry/memora/README.md

 - **Cognitive Games:** A simple memory matching game to provide gentle mental stimulation.
 - **Memory Album:** A visual album of photos and captions shared by family members.
 - **Voice Messages:** A simple way to send and receive voice notes from family and caregivers.
-- **Emergency SOS:** A large, prominent button to alert caregivers and family in case of an emergency.
+- **Emergency SOS:** A large, prominent slider to alert caregivers and family in case of an emergency, designed to prevent accidental presses.
 - **Fall Detection:** Automatically detects potential falls using the phone's accelerometer and sends an alert.

 ### ดูแล Caregiver View